mph-/lcapy/doc/install.rst

 Lcapy installation for Linux (Ubuntu and variants)
 ==================================================

+The following instructions are for Python2.7.
+For Python 3, replace the python with python3 in the package names and when running setup.py.

 - You need to install the SymPy package:

   >>> sudo apt-get install python-sympy